Storm of cyberattacks: A global record

 1. Rich Data Troves: Healthcare organizations store a trove of sensitive information, including personal health records, financial data and other personal information.
 Cybercriminals target this data for identity theft, financial gain, or even blackmail.

-2. Critical infrastructure: Hospitals are part of critical infrastructure and h of their operation can have serious consequences.
+2. Critical infrastructure: Hospitals are part of critical infrastructure and their disruption can have serious consequences.
 Cyber attackers can easily exploit this to extort ransom or create chaos for political or ideological motives.

 3.IoT Risk: Many healthcare organizations are using IoT, and there are a large number of unmanaged IoT devices connected to the network.
 Each of these IoT devices is an entry point for hackers, making almost every hospital vulnerable to cyberattacks.